HasturDev/beyondmd-test/README.md

 ```
 source start/start.sh
 ```
+If this doesn't work then you might be on a virtual environment or inside of a container.
+If this is the case then you may run into issues when attempting to install docker and virtualbox specifically.

-Once this is done, the code will check your system for the appropriate packages, libraries, and software.
+If this is the case then use a linux operating system that is not inside a virtual environment Once this is done, the code will check your system for the appropriate packages, libraries, and software.
 If they are not present, it will attempt to install them.